angularexample/mfe-angular-react-nx/README.md

 ## Generate the Angular Host App and Two Remotes

-Use the Nx Angular Generator in `@nx/angular` to create the Angular host app with this command:
+Use the Nx Angular Generator in `@nx/angular` to create the Angular host app and two remote apps with this command:

 ```
 nx g @nx/angular:host apps/host --dynamic --remotes=remote1,remote2 --style=scss --e2eTestRunner=playwright --unitTestRunner=jest